AgoraIO-Usecase/Video-Calling/OpenDuo-Android/README.md

 *English | [中文](README.zh.md)*

-This readme describes the steps and considerations for demonstrating the Agora OpenDuo iOS sample app.
+This readme describes the steps and considerations for demonstrating the Agora OpenDuo Android sample app.

 ## Introduction

-Built upon the Agora Video SDK and the Agora RTM SDK, the Agora OpenDuo for iOS is an open-source demo that integrates 1 to 1 video call into your iOS applications.
+Built upon the Agora Video SDK and the Agora RTM SDK, the Agora OpenDuo for iOS is an open-source demo that integrates 1 to 1 video call into your Android applications.

 This sample app allows you to: